iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 # Variants, hybrids, and alternatives

-Next, we will cover a swathe of other methods that alter, combine, or fully discard the canonical methods discussed previously.
+Next, we will cover a swathe of other methods that alter, combine, or fully discard these canonical methods.
 For this section of the blog post, we are going wide rather than deep.

 ## Variants of beam search